Securing and hardening Wordpress

 This guide includes a number of WordPress post-installation steps to further improve the security of your site.

 We are making some assumptions in this guide:

-- that you installed WordPress using Softaculous or Installatron
+- That you have installed WordPress using Softaculous or Installatron

-We generally recommend that you minimise the number of plugins you install - for a number of reason.
+We generally recommend that you minimise the number of plugins you install - for a number of reasons:

-- the more plugins you use, the more likely you are to be exposed to an issue with a plugin being badly coded or have an issue that may result in your site being hacked
+- The more plugins you use, the more likely you are to be exposed to an issue with a plugin being poorly coded and having a "soft target" that can be easily exploited resulting in your site being compromised.

-- Always check that any plugins you do use are well supported and regularly updated and have plenty of good reviews
+- Always check that any plugins you do use are well supported and regularly updated - Good reviews are a great indicator!

 That said, the following plugins provide a layer of protection for your site that is well worth having.

 - Install a WordPress Application Firewall (WAF) - we suggest either WordFence (external link opens in a new window) or Sucuri (external link opens in a new window).

 Both of these are well regarded and have a wealth of options built in that you can enable to enhance your site's security.
 They also have paid versions with additional features.